Tax Management India. Com

 X X X X Extracts X X X X

-..... s Court in Company appeal, did not interfere with the interim order passed by the CLB on 25th January, 2010 however directing that the hearing of the C.P.
+.....
+2010, this Court in Company appeal, did not interfere with the interim order passed by the CLB on 25th January, 2010 however directing that the hearing of the C.P.
 (132 of 2009) be held and permitted inter member transfers.
 On 14th May 2010, the CLB dismissed C.P.
 (132 of 2009) filed by JRK and DRK on the ground that the Company was a public limited company and article 57 of the Articles of Association was consequently invalid.
 14. On 28th June, 2010 this Court admitted the appeal filed by JRK and DRK under Section 10F of the Companies Act, 1956 and granted interim relief.
 During the pendency of the said appeal, the said company convened an EOGM for deleting Article 57 on the ground that it was declared as invalid by the CLB by an Order dated 14th May, 2010.
 In the month of October, 2010, JRK and DRK filed C.P.
 (87 of 2010) before the CLB interalia challenging the action of the said company to convene an EOGM for deleting Article 57 of the Articles of Association.
 On 9th November, 2010, the CLB rejected the interim injunction prayer for by JRK and DRK to restrain holding of the proposed EOGM.
-CLB however, directed hearing of the petition on a later date and the parties were directed to c .....
+CLB however, directed hearing of the petition on a later date and the parties were direct .....

 X X X X Extracts X X X X